Learn how to make your own custom IKEA wood crates planter boxes for flowers, herbs or plants using garden stencils, stain and funky hardware details!

-For the most part, I generally have plenty of great old junk on hand to create with.
+Those who know me know my love for collecting reclaimed wood and vintage crates.
+For the most part, I generally have lots on hand to create with.

-However I also recognize not everyone comes across reclaimed wood planks that have been dumped on your driveway, or antique crates found for a song.
-In fact, they can be downright pricey.
-I’ve found thrift store shopping isn’t so thrifty any longer where older relics are concerned.
+However I also recognize not everyone comes across reclaimed wood that has been graciously dumped on your driveway, or antique crates found for a low price.
+I’ve found thrift store shopping isn’t so thrifty any longer where antiques are concerned.

 Fusion’s Stain and Finishing Oil in various tones, details below.

-The Ikea unassembled crates were a super nice quality, and as always, super easy to put together with predrilled holes and all the screws required.
+Ikea unassembled crates are made of a super nice quality, and as always, very easy to assemble complete with predrilled holes and all the screws required.
+The wood crates come untreated, making them perfect to put your own custom ideas on.

-Picking up a few Ikea crates in small, I visioned seeing a few stamped with Herbs, Flowers, and other such related sayings.
-So I took a chance and brought them home.
+So picking up a few Ikea crates in small, I visioned seeing a few stamped with Herbs, Flowers, and other such related sayings.

 These cute little crates were about to get a whole lot prettier!